muhamaddarulhadi/RazorPage/README.md

 #### View

 1. For this project, we gonna use page Index to show one table that consist all data from database table that we have created.
-2. Open file Index.cshtml and paste this code :
+2. Open file Index.cshtml and paste this code (remove old code first) :

      ```
     @page "{handler?}/{id?}"